Edge-disjoint Hamilton cycles in random graphs

 As soon as $pn \gg \log n$, whp we have $\delta(G_{n,p}) = (1+o(1))np$.
 So in this range, $G_{n, p}$ is close to being regular and so the above results yield an `approximate' Hamilton decomposition of $G_{n,p}$, i.e.~a set of edge-disjoint Hamilton cycles covering almost all edges of $G_{n,p}$.
 Such an approximate result for constant $p$ was first proved by Frieze and Krivelevich~\cite{FK05}.
 In~\cite{AHDoRG}, we extended this approximate result to all $pn \gg \log n$.
 This was also proved independently by Krivelevich (personal communication).

 As mentioned earlier, not many graphs are known which have property~$\mathcal{H}$.
 Some examples are discussed in the surveys~\cite{abs,bondy} -- mainly these deal with classes of graphs which have a high degree of symmetry.
 A more recent result in the area is due to Alspach, Bryant and Dyer~\cite{abd}, who showed that Paley graphs have property~$\mathcal{H}$.
 Kim and Wormald~\cite{KW01} proved that whp property $\mathcal{H}$ holds for random regular graphs of fixed degree.
 Nash-Williams~\cite{Nash-Williams71b} conjectured that any $d$-regular graph on $n$ vertices where $d \geq n/2$ has $\lfloor d/2 \rfloor$ edge-disjoint Hamilton cycles.
 (So such graphs would have property $\mathcal{H}$ if $d$ is even.)
-An approximate version of this conjecture was proved by Christofides, K\"uhn and Osthus~\cite{CKO}.
+Approximate versions of this conjecture were proved in~\cite{CKO, KLO}.

 A very general result in this direction was obtained very recently by K\"uhn and Osthus~\cite{monster}, who showed that every regular `robustly expanding' digraph of linear degree has a decomposition into edge-disjoint Hamilton cycles.
 The initial motivation for this result was that it implies that every (large) regular tournament has a Hamilton decomposition, which proved a long-standing conjecture of Kelly.
 However, as observed in~\cite{KOappl}, the main result of~\cite{monster} has a number of further applications.
 For instance, it can be used to show an analogue of Conjecture~\ref{mainconj} for random tournaments, which confirms a conjecture of Erd\H{o}s.
-It can also be used to improve the above result in~\cite{CKO}.
 Similarly, the result in~\cite{KOappl} which confirms property $\mathcal{H}_\delta$ for $G_{n,p}$ in the `very dense' case is also derived from the main result of~\cite{monster}.

 Hypergraph versions of Conjecture~\ref{mainconj} were also recently considered by Frieze and Krivelevich~\cite{FK10}, Frieze, Krivelevich and Loh~\cite{FKL10} and Bal and Frieze~\cite{BalFrieze}.